7 Best Types Of Visual Aids In Teaching (2024 Updated)

 2. Posters:

-When talking about educational posters, people usually think to class options such as ABCs/ numbers, animals, parts of the body and so on.
+When talking about educational posters, people usually think of class options such as ABCs/ numbers, animals, parts of the body, and so on.
 Educational posters are amazing to inspire and remind the students.
-In other word, posters are the teaching aids that can breathe life into the classroom.
+In other words, posters are teaching aids that can breathe life into the classroom.

 One example of educational posters is to teach children colors and shapes.
 (Source: School Tutoring)

-About posters’ advantages, firstly, hanging posters up on the classroom walls will color the learning environments.
-For instance, teachers can decorate the class with posters including colorful charts, graphs, tables to make lists or infographics.
+About posters’ advantages, firstly, hanging posters up on the classroom walls will color the learning environment.
+For instance, teachers can decorate the class with posters including colorful charts, graphs, and tables to make lists or infographics.
 Secondly, posters also act as helpful resources for students.
-Many teachers use posters as a medium to transmit the information as rules of class, the expectation for students, study tips.
+Many teachers use posters as a medium to transmit information such as rules of class, the expectations for students, and study tips.

 3. Flash Card:

-This flashcard was designed by our illustrators when we did animated video series for Bar Model company.
+This flashcard was designed by our illustrators when we did an animated video series for Bar Model Company

 Flash Card is the favorite choice in teaching language for primary students.
-From class duties as games to competition, there are lots of things that students prefer to learn with flashcards.
+From class duties as games to competitions, there are lots of things that students prefer to learn with flashcards.

 Moreover, flashcard is an excellent tool to support learning in groups.
-As students, children enjoy collecting, sharing or exchanging flashcard that they have.
-Therefore, teachers can use flashcard as a gift to motivate and achieve students to join the lessons.
+As students, children enjoy collecting, sharing, or exchanging flashcards that they have.
+Therefore, teachers can use flashcards as a gift to motivate and encourage students to join the lessons.

 4. Illustrations and Photos:

-This image is one of our scenes in the storyboard that explain how elephants drink water in the wildlife.
+This image is one of our scenes in the storyboard that explains how elephants drink water in the wildlife

 Another cool thing about illustrations and photos is that there are so many approaches you can take to create one.
 A real photo is great, so you can quickly snap it.
 Or you can paint a picture if you have artistic talent.
 And a design taken by illustrators is pretty useful when objects don’t have the real version.